Metric resources

 DELETE /v1/dictionary/metrics/{name}

-Deletes a custom entry.
+Delete a custom metric entry.

 If a default entry exists for the specified name, the default entry becomes the effective entry.